1990

 least not in such a massive dimension: being hip.

-David and Alan gave an interview for a radio station
+Dave and Alan gave an interview for a radio station

-in Madrid on March 1.
+in Madrid on 1 March.
 When they came back

 to the car they were received by about 500 fans.

-The driver wanted to take a short cut quickly, but
+The driver wanted to take a shortcut quickly, but

 was held back by a lorry which blocked the street so